 CZECH FILM INCENTIVES

-・Episodic TV (runtime of at least 40 minutes per episode).
+・Episodic TV (runtime of at least 40 minutes per episode)

 ・Paid as a cash grant at the end of production on submission of audited statements of costs incurred.
+The payment is based on the total final budget and therefore cannot be deduced from the budget in advance of production.

 ・Pass a Cultural Test.